 If you’ve ever taken a LES MILLS BODYPUMP, Zumba or boot camp class, you’ve tried group fitness.
 The term group fitness encompasses any and all form of fitness that’s done in a group setting, lead by a personal trainer or group instructor.
 With this form of exercise growing in popularity, you can now find group fitness classes of nearly any kind, both aerobic- and strength-based.

-Personal training can be expensive, but many people still need help with form, accountability, and overall results.
-Instead of struggling through every workout, or risking injury, take a group fitness class, which allows you to work with a fitness professional – minus the cash.
+Many of us need (or wouldn’t mind) help with form, accountability, and overall results, but personal training can be expensive.
+If hiring a personal trainer isn’t a viable option for you, instead of struggling through every workout, or risking injury, take a group fitness class, which allows you to work with a fitness professional – minus the cash.

 While the trainer may not be available to you at all times in a large group class, they’re always there to answer questions when you have them.
 Go early or stay late if you can’t ask in class, but do be respectful of their time since you aren’t paying for a full training session.

 If you don’t have time before or after, watch throughout class as they correct and help others.
 You can learn a lot just by watching and listening.